jxlin/RoboND-DeepLearning-Project/REPORT.md

 ### _**Fully Convolutional Networks**_

 Deep networks give state of the art results in various computer vision tasks ( like [image classification](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) ).
-The common approach is to use a network architecture that includes **convolutional layers**, in order to take advantage of the spatial information of the problem ( images, which are 2D arrays ).
+The common approach is to use network architectures that include **convolutional layers**, in order to take advantage of the spatial information of the problem ( images, which are 2D arrays ).

 In image recognition, an architecture used would be the following ( image based on VGG-B configuration, with 13 layers, from [**this**](https://arxiv.org/pdf/1409.1556.pdf) paper ) :